QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 Overview
 ============================

-In Julia, arrays and tuples are the most important data type for working with numerical data
+In Julia, arrays and tuples are the most important data type for working with numerical data.

 In this lecture we give more details on